jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ### Conclusion

-Using the constructs for commands from Circle, it may seem circumstantial whether a command symbol could be stereotyped as a block, clause, definition, call, etc. It seems to result from the way basic language elements from Circle relate to each other.
-Still, it may be relevant to be aware how these symbols from Circle can be combined to represent constructs from other languages.
+Using the constructs for commands from Encircle, it may seem circumstantial whether a command symbol could be stereotyped as a block, clause, definition, call, etc. It seems to result from the way basic language elements from Encircle relate to each other.
+Still, it may be relevant to be aware how these symbols from Encircle can be combined to represent constructs from other languages.

 ### Details